Can Benzodiazepines Cause Brain Damage?

 Unfortunately, it only takes a week or so for a person’s body to start becoming physically dependent on benzodiazepines.
 An addiction to the medication is also possible, which can contribute to the development of a poly-substance use disorder.

 One of the most common substances that people mix with Xanax and other benzodiazepines is alcohol.
-This is dangerous because of the potential damage that can be caused to the brain since alcohol increases the effects of the medications.
+This is dangerous because of the potential damage that can be caused to the brain, since alcohol increases the effects of the medications.
 For this reason, it’s important for everyone who takes a benzodiazepine medication to learn how benzodiazepines can cause brain damage.

 How Benzodiazepines Work In The Brain

 Benzodiazepines affect the GABA-A receptors the most.
 GABA-A receptors are concentrated in the limbic system and the cortex.
-Due to the way benzodiazepines affect GABA receptors, they may contribute to benzodiazepine brain damage when a person takes this type of medication—whether at one time or through continued use.
+Due to the way benzodiazepines affect GABA receptors, they may contribute to benzodiazepine brain damage when a person takes this type of medication, whether at one time or through continued use.

 Slowing Brain Activity

-Sometimes, people have a low level of GABA in their body because of certain medical conditions they have, such as Parkinson’s disease, ADHD, and anxiety.
+Sometimes, people have a low level of GABA in their bodies because of certain medical conditions they have, such as Parkinson’s disease, ADHD, and anxiety.
 If they take benzodiazepines, it helps correct this problem by slowing down brain activity when GABA receptors bind to neurons within the brain.

 For a person who is not struggling with one of these conditions, continually slowing brain activity can be damaging to a person’s normal brain processes.
 With time, a person may come to rely on the benzodiazepine for certain brain functions.